What Happens to Stock Options in a SPAC Merger?

 By merging with a public blank-check company, a private company can go public without a traditional IPO.
 A direct listing is another option to go public without an IPO, though only a handful of companies have gone public this way.
 The most notable direct listing was Coinbase.

-SPAC vs IPO Timeline
+SPAC vs IPO Timeline and Process

 SPAC IPO vs Traditional IPO

 Depending on the valuation, employees with equity or stock options will likely have the number of shares adjusted up or down.
 The exchange ratio will be finalized when the deal is.
-After the target company goes public via SPAC merger, the market will decide how to value the shares.
-There will be dilution to compensate SPAC sponsors and redemptions.
-According to research, SPAC public investors (vs the founders or target company) often pay the price of dilution.
+Since SPAC transactions are priced at $10/share, an adjustment is usually inevitable.

-Lockup period after SPAC merger/acquisition
+Lockup period for employees after a SPAC

 Accelerated vesting of stock options